Chorus-bdd/Chorus-bdd.github.io/pages/BuiltInHandlers/Remoting/RemotingHandlerExample.md

 Various distributed components control aspects of the flight.
 Unlike Battlestar Galactica, all those components are networked!

 Let's see if we can use Chorus to test our spacecraft's battle readiness.

+We will need to use Chorus' built in `Remoting` handler and tell it to connect to the navigation, tactical and weaponsControl services, so that the steps each component publishes can be discovered by Chorus.

 	Uses: Remoting

 	Feature: Cylon Base Ship Attack

-	    Scenario:  Shields up when Cylon Ship Detected Given the spacecraft is undocked in navigation When a Cylon ship is detected in tactical
-		    Then shields go up in weaponsControl

-This feature uses the built in Remoting handler (`Uses: Remoting`) and the steps run on three distributed components:

-* the step ending **in navigation** will run on the **navigation** component
-* the step ending **in tactical** will run on the **tactical** component
-* the step ending **in weaponsControl** will run on the **weaponsControl** component

-Do you think it's a bit ugly to terminate each step with `in componentName`?
-That seems to embed knowledge of our technical architecture within the scenario

-Instead, you can use the `Remoting connect` [directive](/pages/GherkinExtensions/Directives) to connect components before the scenario starts:

-	Uses: Remoting

-	Feature: Cylon Base Ship Attack

 	    #!
 Remoting connect navigation, tactical, weaponsControl
 	    Scenario:  Shields up when Cylon Ship Detected Given the spacecraft is undocked
 		    When a Cylon ship is detected
 		    Then shields go up

-Isn't that cleaner?

-Now the steps don't specify the component they run on - we can leave Chorus to figure that out.
-Later we can change which components define the steps without changing the scenario text.

-All we need to do is publish the step definitions from the three components:

 ###  What do we need to do to make this work?